 McGaulley & I started uptown today & per usual I was starved so we stopped into the Bucket of Blood – gave the owner a sob story & had “steak” salad & two egg omelets.
 The steak was about 2 by 2 inches but it tasted good.

 2nd Lieutenant McGaulley appeared on the December 31, 1943 roster with assignment of Night Duty, Medical Section.
 It appears she transferred to the 33rd Field Hospital around January 1944.
-Dwight McNelly’s unpublished manuscript mentions that about a week into the Anzio invasion, two nurses were transferred from the 32nd Station Hospital to serve at the beachhead.
-The most likely candidates are McGaulley and 2nd Lieutenant Rose V. Straley.
-McGaulley is mentioned in the diary of Dr. Arthur Batterton deGrandpré of the 95th Evacuation Hospital, whose February 6, 1944 entry states: “Betty McGaulley from Plattsburgh, called yesterday; she’s with the 33d Field Hospital.
+Dwight McNelly’s unpublished manuscript mentioned that about a week into the Anzio invasion, two nurses were transferred from the 32nd Station Hospital to serve at the beachhead.
+Likely candidates include McGaulley and 2nd Lieutenant Rose V. Straley.
+McGaulley was mentioned in the diary of Dr. Arthur Batterton deGrandpré of the 95th Evacuation Hospital, whose February 6, 1944 entry stated: “Betty McGaulley from Plattsburgh, called yesterday; she’s with the 33d Field Hospital.
 Some change from a Station Hospital, where she served previously.”

 McGaulley appeared in a photograph printed on March 4, 1944 in the Mansfield News-Journal (Mansfield, Ohio) as well as several other papers on different dates.
-The caption of the photograph states:
+The caption of the photograph stated:

 German bombing or shelling by long range artillery is not enough to halt the “primping up” of American nurses on the beachhead below Rome.
 Lieut.
 Mary Brady, of Brooklyn, N. Y., holds the mirror here while her medical colleague, Lieut.
 Elizabeth T. McGaulley of Plattsburg, N. Y., repairs her tousled hair-do.

-Dr. Arthur Batterton deGrandpré’s June 25, 1944 diary entry states:
+Dr. Arthur Batterton deGrandpré’s June 25, 1944 diary entry stated:

 Saw Betty McGaulley at church.
 She still serves with the 33d Field Hospital.
 She was at Anzio for 4 months and is now getting ready for another adventure by boat (ending up in the South Pacific).
 She looks very well.

-Evidentially, she returned to Plattsburg after the war, since she’s in a 1946 city directory.
+McGaulley’s nephew told me that his aunt was at Manila in the Philippines when the war ended.
+Evidentially, she returned to Plattsburg after the war, since she appeared in a 1946 city directory.
 She married Henry Allen Mahar in August 1947.
-Her obituary in the Plattsburgh Press-Republican states she was a member of the Disabled American Veterans and American Legion.
-Her obituary does not list any children.
+Her obituary in the Plattsburgh Press-Republican stated she was a member of the Disabled American Veterans and American Legion.
+The couple did not have children.